tier4/CalibrationTools/sensor/marker_radar_lidar_calibrator/README.md

 ### Step 4: Calibration

-Finally, we can use the coordinates of the reflector detection pairs to calculate the transformation based on the estimation algorithm selected by the user (e.g., SVD).
+Finally, we can use the coordinates of the reflector detection pairs to calculate the transformation based on the SVD-based estimation algorithm.

 ### Step 5: Evaluation